cloudmesh-deprecated/deprectated-django-account-management/doc/source/django.rst

 Installing Django
 ======================================================================

+..
 	?????
-Install SQLite on Ubuntu Machine (if you haven't already) Go to www.sqlite.org/download.html and download the sqlite-shell-linux Extract download to your respective directory
+Install SQLite on Ubuntu Machine (if you haven't already) Go to www.sqlite.org/download.html and download the sqlite-shell-linux
+	Extract download to your respective directory

 .. warning::

-   WHY IS THIS NEEDED, ?????
-IS this right???

 To install django you simply call::